Working From Home During COVID-19

 As an example, if you have the unfortunate experience of tripping over a computer wire while standing up to grab some water, you will be entitled to Workers’ Compensation benefits including but not limited to medical treatment and lost wages.
 The very fact that you were told to work from home leads to the conclusion that the employer had control over your work while you were at home.
 The workplace is now your home versus the traditional setup in your company’s office.
 All of the same rules apply.
 If you’re injured within the course and scope of your employment, while you’re working, medical and lost wage benefits are due and owing.
 Do not let your company convince you otherwise.

-Same holds true if you tripped and fell in your kitchen to grab a glass of water.
+The same holds true if you tripped and fell in your kitchen to grab a glass of water.
 Your household became the place of employment once your employer told you to stay home to reduce the spread.
 A simple glass of water while in the course and scope of employment does not signal that you’re deviating from your work.
 Another example would be if your puppy runs under your legs and forces you to fall at your home desk – this will also most likely lead to the Workers’ Compensation insurer setting you up with medical treatment.

 If your employer gives you the option of staying “in-office” or working from home, you may be entitled to Workers’ Compensation benefits while operating at your house.
 Generally, it comes down to the degree of control exerted by the employer, and whether or not you were engaged in work while at your home at the time of the accident.
 If you’re a traveling salesman who is permitted to go to local stores to sell a product, you will most likely qualify for Florida Workers’ Compensation benefits if you trip and fall while on the way to your car, to retrieve your business cards.
 Why?
 Because you were contemplating work at the time of your accident.
 Retrieving your business cards to bring to a store is certainly considered “furthering the business,” or simply working in the course and scope.